m4pol/fatebot/README.md

 		?fms 	 <srcIP> <dstIP>				Flood query payload to a FiveM game server(They use to host GTAV i guess. i'm only playing "Hell let loose" for now, lol).
 		?ipsec 	 <srcIP> <dstIP>				Flood payload to overwhelm system resources of VPN service and make IPSec VPN connections being affected.

-	?scan 	 <modes> <ftp>				Scan SSH port on the network, Brute-Force attack to the target and load the payload by "wget".
+	?scan 	 <modes> <ftp>				Scan SSH port on the network, Brute-Force attack to the target and install the payload by "wget".

 	Scanner modes: